opencog/atomspace/Design-Notes.md

   as a preliminary exploration of security: if you know the uuid, then you have access to the Atomspace, and if yout don't, you don't.
   The current system won't actually be secure; it was never designed to be.
-However, a "secret" uuid would be an improviement in managing multiple AtomSpaces.
+However, a "secret" uuid would be an improvement in managing multiple AtomSpaces.

+But how would this work? ...

+Other TODO items:

 * Replace `cog-atomspace-ro!` and the 6 other `cog-atomspace` scheme calls with an ObjectNode API.

+But how does this work for `cog-set-atomspace!`, which sets the current AtomSpace in the current thread?

+* Rocks:  maybe this load-frames thing be automated?

 * Possibley remove `cog-add-atomspace`

+Bug --- rocks did not store AtomSpace ref correctly...